The ABC Data Exchange

 Key Takeaways

-About 70% of White adults had employer-provided health insurance compared to 58% of Black adults and 36% of Hispanic/Latino adults in 2022.
+In 2023, 72% of White adults had employer-provided coverage, compared to 61% of Black adults and 43% of Hispanic/Latino adults.

 Adults with higher educational attainment were more likely to have employer-provided health insurance.

-Adults with a Bachelor’s Degree or higher had employer-provider health insurance rates of 76%-84% compared to 39% for adults with a high school diploma or less in 2022.
+In 2023, 79%-88% of adults with a Bachelor’s Degree or higher had employer-provided coverage, compared to 41% of those with a high school diploma or less.

 Residents with lower household incomes were less likely to have employer-provided health insurance.